Carpal Tunnel Syndrome

 Causes of Carpal Tunnel Syndrome

-While sometimes the cause of Carpal Tunnel Syndrome remains a mystery, the following conditions are common causes:
+While sometimes the cause of carpal tunnel syndrome remains a mystery, the following conditions are common causes:

 - Pregnancy can cause fluid retention which leads to swelling.